stardew-access/stardew-access.github.io/getting-started.md

 When that is pressed, you use w and s to choose whatever you want to buy then press left click to buy what you need.
 Have fun!

+## How to sell
+You've been fishing, planting, harvesting and maybe even mining, so why not make some money?
+You can sell things by going to X72,Y17.
+There you will hear a sound like a door opening.
+What you have to do once you're there is press x and then navigate the same way you do in your inventory.
+If you find something that you want to sell, left click on it to sell all of it or right click to add things one by one.
+Once you're done, press e or escape to exit the menu then get out of there by walking.
+You will get the money when you click to start  the next day, so don't worry.

 ## How to plant seeds
 This being a farming game, you will need to plant things.
 Luckily, that is pretty easy.